scikit-beam/scikit-beam/doc/development/codeguide.rst

   the ``.pyx`` file.

-* If a C extension has a dependency on an external C library, the source code for the library should be bundled with the Astropy core, provided the license for the C library is compatible with the Astropy license.
+* If a C extension has a dependency on an external C library, the source code for the library should be bundled with the Scikit-beam core, provided the license for the C library is compatible with the Scikit-beam license.
-  Additionally, the package must be compatible with using a system-installed library in place of the library included in Astropy.
+  Additionally, the package must be compatible with using a system-installed library in place of the library included in Scikit-beam.

 * In cases where C extensions are needed but Cython_ cannot be used, the `PEP 7 Style Guide for C Code <http://www.python.org/dev/peps/pep-0007/>`_ is